sabotrax/agon-retro-case/README.md

 * Undercarriage
   * Fit the nuts (1x M3 each) into the vertical slots of the back wall supports in the rear corners.
   * Fit the nuts (2x M3 each) into the horizontal slots of the foot supports in the front and rear corners.
-  * Fit the nuts (3x M3) into the horizontal slots of the brackets for the expansion ports on the rear left side.
+  * Fit the nuts (3x M3) into the horizontal slots of the bracket for the expansion ports on the rear left side.
   * Insert screws for the Agon board (4x M3x10) on the rear right side.
-  * Connect parts (6x M3x12 with nuts).
+  * Connect parts (5x M3x12 with nuts).

 * Side walls
   * Fit nuts (6x M3 each).
 Should be a tight fit.
 I used small pliers with gentle pressure.